ESM Bindings & Module Generation

 export async function processLargePayload(data) {

-const wasm = await init();
+const wasm = await init(); // resolves to the instance exports

 const memory = wasm.memory;

-const ptr = wasm.alloc_buffer(data.length);
+const ptr = alloc_buffer(data.length);

-const view = new Uint8Array(memory.buffer, ptr, data.length);
+new Uint8Array(memory.buffer, ptr, data.length).set(data);

 try {

-const result = process_buffer(ptr, data.length);
+return process_buffer(ptr, data.length);

 } finally {

-// Explicit deallocation prevents linear memory leaks
+// Explicit free prevents linear memory leaks

 }